dutchaug/devfest-2017/data/posts/2017-07-18-devfest-2017-announced.markdown

-We're are proud to announce the fifth annual GDG DevFest 2016&mdash;the biggest Google related event in The Netherlands, carefully crafted by the GDG community!
-The event will take place on **October 8th** in Amsterdam.
+We're are proud to announce the fifth annual GDG DevFest 2017&mdash;the biggest Google related event in The Netherlands, carefully crafted by the GDG community!
+The event will take place on **November 18th** in Amsterdam.

 ### What to expect

-* In 2015 the conference was visited by **430 attendees and 20 speakers from all over the world** and we are aiming to bring you an exciting and interesting programme this year again!
+* In 2016 the conference was visited by **430 attendees and 20 speakers from all over the world** and we are aiming to bring you an exciting and interesting programme this year again!
 * Every year more than 80% of our participants are **experienced developers**.
 DevFest NL will as always be highly technical for both beginners and seasoned developers.
 * Three parallel lecture tracks dedicated to **Mobile**, **Web** & **Cloud** technologies.
 * Workshops where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.